The mind needs books like a sword needs a whetstone. Tyrion knows it, and so does every book lover. Let's find you some great books!

-What Books Are Similar to The Fault in Our Stars?
+What Books Are like The Fault in Our Stars?

 Who says love is bound to time?
 Elizabeth Browning in her famous sonnet quoted that ‘I would but love thee better after death.’
 Falling in love is noble and can't be deterred by bodily weaknesses or complications.
 The Fault in Our Stars is a novel in that vein that has etched a place in our hearts.